How Snijlab helps build the stringed instrument 'Nerdy Gurdy' and keeps its production flexible and affordable with laser cutting

 'Add tabs' for easy construction

 'Tabs' are added to the design.
 Tabs are small breaks in the cutting line.
-Visually, this gives the typical character of a kit, but it also increases ease of use.
-Carefully placed tabs keep the parts in the sheet , and they can be easily expressed.
+Visually, this gives the typical character of a construction kit, but it also increases ease of use.
+Carefully placed tabs keep the parts in the plate, and they can be easily expressed.

 More about the Nerdy Gurdy